ElwinBran/Mega-Man-Xtreme-2-Xtreme-From-Start/README.md

 - [HxD](https://mh-nexus.de/en/hxd/), a clean hex editor used to study the save files with.

 ## Process
+This was the first of the two games on which the extra modes were made available from start.
+Firstly the save data was carefully explored with a hex editor.
+The effects on the game were observed and notes were taken.
+By comparing full savings were all actual slots were deleted in-game and a new clean file it was found out which byte is checked to activate the extra modes.
+By tracing to which RAM offset this was written (0xC000, interestingly enough the very first offset) and then using access breakpoints on it, all the code that checks it was found.
+It was then decided to fool the checks by replacing the loading of the offset with loading a fixed value (0x03, turned out to be the value for the extra modes).
+This kept most game code intact, instead of making awkward gaps all over the place.

 ## References
 The same references as the other Xtreme 2 project: